SharonaBadloe/Traditional-and-Neural-Semantic-Role-Labeling/README.md

-# NLP Assignment 2: Traditional and Neural Semantic Role Labeling
+# Advanced NLP Assignment 2: Traditional and Neural Semantic Role Labeling

 We are Giorgio Malinverni, Sharona Badloe, Sybren Molhuizen and Konstantina Andronikou.